 Although the weight still needs to be relatively heavy, we can reduce the volume a bit while training in season.

-In addition to changing the reps for our exercises, we also perform these exercises a little different.
+In addition to changing the reps for our exercises, we also perform these exercises a little differently.
 In-season, we're less worried about a slow eccentric phase of a movement, which would be an off-season focus when trying to build muscle.
-This is because these "negatives" longer negatives tend to create more muscle damage that lead to DOMS (delayed onset muscle soreness).
+This is because these "negatives" longer negatives tend to create more muscle damage that leads to DOMS (delayed onset muscle soreness).